MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 **For a GCP instance that is part of a connected G Suite organization**

-1. In the list of connectors, at the end of row in which the G Suite connector appears, click the three dots and then click **Add Google Cloud Platform**.
+1. In the list of connected instances, at the end of row in which the G Suite connector appears, click the three dots and then click **Add Google Cloud Platform**.

 1. On the Google Cloud Platform page, do the following:
     1. In the **Organization ID** box, enter the organization you made a note of earlier.